anxietyreliefapp/anxietyreliefapp.github.io/README.md

 [Privacy policy](privacy-policy.md)

-*iPhone and iPod touch are are trademarks of Apple Inc., registered in the U.S. and other countries.*
+*iPhone and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.*